zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_package_create.md

       --confirm                            Confirm package creation without prompting
       --differential string                [beta] Build a package that only contains the differential changes from local resources and differing remote resources from the specified previously built package
-  -h, --help                               help for create -k, --key string                         Path to private key file for signing packages
-      --key-pass string                    Password to the private key file used for signing packages -m, --max-package-size int               Specify the maximum size of the package in megabytes, packages larger than this will be split into multiple parts to be loaded onto smaller media (i.e. DVDs).
+  -h, --help                               help for create -m, --max-package-size int               Specify the maximum size of the package in megabytes, packages larger than this will be split into multiple parts to be loaded onto smaller media (i.e. DVDs).
 Use 0 to disable splitting.
   -o, --output string                      Specify the output (either a directory or an oci:// URL) for the created Zarf package
       --registry-override stringToString   Specify a map of domains to override on package create when pulling images (e.g. --registry-override docker.io=dockerio-reg.enterprise.intranet) (default [])
   -s, --sbom                               View SBOM contents after creating the package
-      --sbom-out string                    Specify an output directory for the SBOMs from the created Zarf package --set stringToString                 Specify package variables to set on the command line (KEY=value) (default []) --skip-sbom                          Skip generating SBOM for this package
+      --sbom-out string                    Specify an output directory for the SBOMs from the created Zarf package --set stringToString                 Specify package variables to set on the command line (KEY=value) (default []) --signing-key string                 Path to private key file for signing packages --signing-key-pass string            Password to the private key file used for signing packages --skip-sbom                          Skip generating SBOM for this package
 ```